-All of this came together to form something that, to Cassandra’s ears, sounded like an almost spiritual music—a drone music from the culture of some remote land, with variations that held one’s attention as at the same time they carried you off to some higher plane; but then always came floating down to return to the same place it began.
+All of this came together to form something that, to Cassandra’s ears, sounded like an almost spiritual music—a drone music from the culture of some remote land, with variations that held one’s attention as at the same time they carried you off to some higher plane, but then always came floating down to return to the same place it began.
 The grinding roll of it all seemed like some animistic entity’s effort to raise the consciousness of someone lucky enough to be listening to a height where one could see forever.
-Out through thousands and thousands of miles of empty ocean, to pick out some particular particle or source and understand what exactly its intentions were: the mind of a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.
+Out through thousands and thousands of miles of empty ocean, to pick out some particular particle or source and understand what exactly its intentions were: the mind of a sperm whale three thousand meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.

-Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, at the same time letting her mind wander around in the sea surrounding them.
+Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, letting her mind wander around in the sea surrounding them at the same time.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 Something incongruous and inappropriate.

 She opened her eyes and looked at her instruments.
 She swung the mics around towards the boat’s rear starboard side.
 At about 160 degrees there was a slight, but very real, wavering of the signal strength indicator.
 It just popped its head up for a second, like some prairie rodent checking for raptors.
 Cassandra spun the mic direction wheel back across the bearing, and the needle went up and down again.
 Back and forth she scanned, and each time the needle bounced and now she was sure that she could hear a faint mechanical hum in her earpiece when it did so.

-She targeted the mics on the source of the mechanical sound in the water, and focused her attention on it.
+She targeted the mics on the source of the mechanical sound in the water and focused her attention on it.
 It was nothing more than a soft hum that had diffused itself across some unknown amount of the dense medium she worked in, gently tickling the sensitive membranes of the ship’s mics, and then running close to the speed of light through the ship’s wiring, past the condensers and filters of her equipment, up the fading braided wires of the headset and into her ears.
-For all that, it was a pulpy mush of a signal, barely discernible as mechanical save for the slow cycle of rising and falling at just a few hertz, but in a evenly repetitive way that was unmistakable.
+For all that, it was a pulpy mush of a signal, barely discernible as mechanical save for the slow cycle of rising and falling at just a few hertz, but in an evenly repetitive way that was unmistakable.